mlswg/mls-architecture/draft-ietf-mls-architecture.md

 When a client is part of a Group, it is called a Member.
-A group in MLS is defined as the set of clients that have knowledge of the shared group secret established in the group key establishment phase of the protocol and have contributed to it.
+A group in MLS is defined as the set of clients that have knowledge of the shared group secret established in the group key establishment phase.

-Until a client has been added to the group and contributed to the group secret in a manner verifiable by other members of the group, other members cannot assume that the client is a member of the group.
+Note that until a client has been added to the group and contributed to the group secret in a manner verifiable by other members of the group, other members cannot assume that the client is a member of the group; for instance, the newly added member might not have received the Welcome message or been unable to decrypt it for some reason.

 # Authentication Service